autonity/docs.autonity.org/content/docs/developer/deploy-truffle/_index.md

 Including the private key as clear text is done in this example only because this is a testnet setting without real value.
 Putting a private key in the clear text is **not** recommended.
 {{< /alert >}}

 	In this example, there are 3 networks specified: a development network running on localhost and the public Autonity Testnets Bakerloo and Piccadilly.
-The `gasPrice` has been explicitly set to Truffle's default of `20000000000` (GWei):
+The `gasPrice` is explicitly set to Truffle's default of `20000000000` (GWei):

 	```javascript
 	var PrivateKeyProvider = require("@truffle/hdwallet-provider");